keymapperorg/KeyMapper/docs/user-guide/actions.md

 ### Pinch screen (2.5.0+, Android 7.0+)

 This will simulate a pinch gesture from a start point to and end point on your screen.
-You can choose between *pinch in* and *pinch out* and also the "radius" for the pinch gesture.
-The radius is like the distance between the start and the end point.
-The higher the radius, the stronger the pinch gesture, so you may want to start with a lower value for the pinch with max.
-100. Later on you can adjust this by your needs.
+You can choose between *pinch in* and *pinch out* and also the "pinch distance" for the pinch gesture.
+This is the distance between the start and the end point.
+The higher the distance, the stronger the pinch gesture, so you may want to start with a lower value for the pinch with max.
+100. Later on you can adjust this by your needs, **but** the endpoints will never be less than 0 due to android restrictions.

 You can also setup the amount of "fingers" to simulate and the duration for the gesture, **but** this is limitied due to your Android Version.

 See: [getMaxStrokeCount](https://developer.android.com/reference/android/accessibilityservice/GestureDescription#getMaxStrokeCount()) and [getMaxStrokeDuration](https://developer.android.com/reference/android/accessibilityservice/GestureDescription#getMaxGestureDuration()) for more information.